-The young man ran from the street and into the mayor's office.
+The young man raised his hands, shaking his head, and ran from the street and into the mayor's office.

-Justice stepped back onto the boardwalk and reloaded his Winchester.
-He knew it was a matter of time before Palmer would come out of his office.
+Nick stepped back onto the boardwalk and reloaded his Winchester knowing it was a matter of time before Palmer would come out of his office.

-It would be two hours before Palmer exited his office, flanked by the younger man that barely escaped death earlier and a much larger man.
-Justice drew on the small cigar in his mouth and stepped out into the street.
-The streets were muddy and the rain had stopped a short time before.
-He stood in the middle of the street and called out to Palmer.
+It would be two hours before Palmer exited his office, flanked by the younger man that barely escaped death earlier and a much larger man who seemed unbothered by the brewing storm.
+Nick drew on the small cigar in his mouth and stepped out into the street as the wind picked up.
+Nick stood in the middle of the street and called out to Palmer.

-Palmer put his hand on the bigger mans chest and nodded at him before stepping into the moonlight.
+Palmer put his hand on the bigger man's chest with a pat and nodded at him before stepping into the moonlight.